-- Users with disabilities who use computer keyboards for navigation due to a disability did not have access to all contents and functions. - Important graphics, images, or links were missing meaningful alternative text, posing a barrier to people with vision disabilities who use screen readers. - Documents provided in portable document format (pdf) were inaccessible to people with vision disabilities who use screen readers.
+- Users with disabilities who use computer keyboards for navigation due to a disability did not have access to all contents and functions. - Important graphics, images, or links were missing meaningful alternative text, posing a barrier to people with vision disabilities who use screen readers. - The foreground and background colors of important content lacked sufficient contrast, posing a barrier to people with low vision.

-On April 28, 2020, the Library signed the enclosed resolution agreement (Agreement) to voluntarily resolve the directed investigation pursuant to Section 302 of OCR's Case Processing Manual.
+On May 8, 2020, the Library signed the enclosed resolution agreement (Agreement) to voluntarily resolve the directed investigation pursuant to Section 302 of OCR's Case Processing Manual.
 OCR will monitor the implementation of the Agreement.